Staff Directory

 Mrs. Helen Sher

-LuHi Role: Teacher (Science), joined the LuHi faculty in 2005.
+LuHi Role: Science Lab Coordinator, joined the LuHi faculty in 2005.

 Education: University of Toronto, Bachelors of Science; University of Toronto, Masters of Science